Phone 1800 444 396

 Download factsheet

-Brighter Super and SuperChoice make your Payday Super transition easier
+Brighter Super and SuperChoice supports your Payday Super transition

 SuperChoice is a leading Australian clearing house, giving you the flexibility to pay into any super fund, including SMSFs.
-SuperChoice is ready for the Payday Super changes and is provided to our employers at no cost.
+SuperChoice is provided to our employers at no cost.

 What is Payday Super?

 Payday Super is a major change to how and when superannuation is paid.
-From 1 July 2026, employers must pay superannuation contributions for employees at the same time as wages – every pay cycle, not quarterly.
+Since 1 July 2026, all employers must pay superannuation contributions for employees at the same time as wages – every pay cycle, not quarterly.

 Why this change matters?